Global Developmental Delay: Causes, Signs, and Support

 • Seek Early Intervention: Early intervention programs provide tailored therapies in areas like speech, occupational, and physical therapy.

 • Create a Supportive Environment: Consistency is key.
-Routine and a structured setting may help your child feel secure.
+A routine and a structured setting may help your child feel secure.
+As part of supporting your child at home, behavioral adaptation strategies can make daily routines more manageable and promote positive behaviors over time.

 • Encourage Play: Promote interactive and sensory play to help development in a joyful, stress-free way.